-South Western shooting for playoffs
+South Western shooting for second playoff appearance

 Here are some of the area's top players entering the 2017 season.